kollective-networks/kltv.kombine/doc/building.md

 Anything else is required since Kombine is only pure C# managed code.

-In the root of the repository a .vscode folder is present, so, if you use Visual Studio Code you can benefit from the tasks / launch we already have.

 Once you have cloned this repository and you have Dotnet 8 installed, build Kombine is easy as:
 ```dotnet build``` or ```dotnet build -r yourplatform here```
 We provided a *"directory.build.props"* file so everything from build is stored into an "out" folder with the following structure: